EP Abraham Professor of Mechanistic Cell Biology

 My group is interested in how the polarization & division of human cells is regulated.
 Our work addresses a number of major questions about the processes needed for cell growth and division, and the consequences of dysregulation of these pathways in human cancers and other diseases.

 Mitosis & cytokinesis in human cancers

-To maintain a genetically stable diploid cell population mitosis and cytokinesis must be carried out with high fidelity.
+To maintain a genetically stable diploid cell population mitosis and cytokinesis must be carried out with high fidelity (Figure 1).
 Accordingly, failure of these cell division processes can give rise to aneuploid cells, chromosome instability, and altered centrosome copy-number – all hallmarks of tumours.
 One aim of my current and planned research is to describe the molecular mechanisms human cells use to regulate cell division and coordinate the processes of chromosome segregation and cytokinesis, with particular focus paid to the role of protein phosphorylation and dephosphorylation.
 The results of this research will provide a foundation for new strategies for targeting tumours with dysregulated Aurora and Polo family mitotic kinases.
 In addition to segregation of chromosomes, the essential internal organelles of the cell such as endoplasmic reticulum, Golgi, endosomes and mitochondria have to be shared out to the two daughter cells.
 A second research aim is therefore to identify the molecular mechanisms used to create and maintain the internal membrane organelles of the cells, with a specific focus on the Ras superfamily of GTPases and their regulators.

 Figure 1.
-Cell shape changes during the cell cycle (Actin & DNA).
+The cell division cycle (Actin & DNA).

 Ongoing projects in my group examine the regulation of PP1 and PP2A family protein phosphatases in dividing cells.
 Most recently we have explained how regulation of the PP2A-B55 phosphatases contribute important timing properties to the metaphase to anaphase transition, and identified and modelled the behaviour of key substrate proteins in the cell.
 A further major focus is on the mitotic kinase Aurora A & its control by protein phosphatase 6 (PP6).
 We have shown that this pathway is dysregulated in human cancers, and drives genome instability and DNA damage in melanoma.
 One future aim is to exploit this pathway to specifically target and selectively kill tumours with amplified Aurora A kinase.